 Similarly, professional facilities are responsible for maintaining hundreds of assets for safety, financial, and productivity reasons.
 The effort involved in preventive maintenance varies according to industry.
 Take airlines, for example.

 The D Check, often called the “heavy maintenance visit,” involves taking apart entire planes for parts inspection, repair, and replacement every 6 to 10 years.
-The standard operating procedure (SOP) generally takes 50,000 man-hours over the course of 2 months.
-The complex process is just one of several PMs conducted on aircrafts after a specified amount of time or usage to prevent accidents, breakdowns, and premature decline.
+The standard operating procedure (SOP) generally takes 50,000 man-hours over 2 months.
+The complex process is just one of several PMs conducted on aircraft after a specified amount of time or usage to prevent accidents, breakdowns, and premature decline.
 It’s worth mentioning that preventive maintenance in the form of RCM was pioneered by the aviation industry, but is widely practiced by other industries today.

 What Does RCM Stand for in Maintenance?

 Reliability-Centered Maintenance (RCM) is a structured maintenance strategy designed to increase productivity while optimizing maintenance costs.
 The goal of RCM is to identify the maintenance methods best suited to different pieces of equipment to optimize reliability, productivity, and costs.

 The core of the maintenance framework is RCM Analysis, which includes a step-by-step process to match individual assets with ideal maintenance strategies.
 Operational managers assess assets individually, evaluating their functional purposes, possible failure modes, and potential impact on production in the event of failure.
 The Society of Automotive Engineers (SAE) outlines seven questions in the SAE JA1011 standards that inform the criteria for RCM processes, regardless of industry:

 - What is the equipment’s primary function and its performance standards?

 - What are the possible ways in which it can fail to perform the main function?